How to pack for Iceland

 Forgot something?

-If you travel to Iceland and realize you forgot something, don’t panic!
-There are plenty of stores in the capital where you can pick up your essentials.
+If you realise you've forgotten something, there are plenty of stores in Reykjavík where you can pick up essentials.
 This includes clothing, shoes and boots, swimsuits, accessories and more.

 In central Reykjavík, you’ll find familiar chain stores such as H&M and Zara, where you can purchase extra clothing.
 Flying Tiger is a budget store selling useful accessories like sunglasses, ear plugs, stationery, and more.